bunbun/nested-dict/README.rst

         Python

-The syntax becomes rapidly more ugly with additional levels of nesting, and it is difficult to mix dictionaries with different levels of nestedness.
+However, the syntax becomes rapidly more ugly with additional levels of nesting, and it is difficult to mix dictionaries with different levels of nestedness.

 ##############################################################################
 How to use `nested_dict`